 Check if there are suitable subsidies

 Doing business with developing countries and emerging markets can offer opportunities to NGOs.
 There are several government subsidies and funds to boost your activities with a social purpose.
 For example, for sustainability, innovation, and international cooperation.
 View all subsidies that may be of interest to your non-profit organisation.

 Find donors for your NGO

 An NGO is dependent on donors.
 You can start looking for donors in your own environment.
 For example, by networking during meetings and events.
 You can expand your reach via your own website or by being active on social media.
 You can also get publicity through advertisements or interviews on the radio and TV.

 A foundation also needs voluntary workers.
 You can use all types of media to reach potential volunteers, such as your website or social media.
-Traditional channels, such as brochures and advertisements or word-of-mouth advertising through your board members or donors, can also be an option.
-Put the word out!
+Also consider brochures and advertisements, or word-of-mouth advertising through your board members or donors.
+Find out what to consider when working with volunteers.

 Working with the United Nations

-NGOs are often invited by the United Nations (UN) to participate in projects such as development aid or development cooperation.
-The UN has 17 billion dollars per year to spend on these projects.
-For example, for sending supplies or services to disaster areas and developing countries.
-The UN is also a conversation partner for development cooperation in the field of education, agriculture, environment and human rights.
+The United Nations (UN) may invite NGOs to offer advice or mediation.
+For example, for sending supplies or services to disaster areas.
+The UN is also a conversation partner for development cooperation.
 Find out if your non-profit organisation is eligible to participate in UN projects.